Frequently asked questions (FAQ)

 The majority of Chimmens Solar Farm is on Best and Most Versatile (BMV) land.
 Whilst the preference is to always develop on land not classified as BMV, development on BMV land may not be precluded when there is a lack of alternative sites at lower Grades across the district, with a viable grid connection.
 Solar farm development is also unlikely to lead to significant and irreversible long-term loss of BMV agricultural land.
 Indeed, the low intensity regime of a solar farm allows the regeneration of soil quality, ensuring the availability of high-quality agricultural acreage for the future.

-The proposed Chimmens Solar Farm planning application is also supported by a Site Alternatives Study which concludes that the site is the most appropriate and viable site, in the local area, for connecting clean green renewable solar electricity to the grid.
+The Chimmens Solar Farm planning application was also supported by a Site Alternatives Study which concludes that the site is the most appropriate and viable site, in the local area, for connecting clean green renewable solar electricity to the grid.

 What happens when the solar farm reaches the end of its operational lifetime (40 years)?